sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 * Users should have the abiliity to configure this capability.

 ## 3. Core Dump Generation in SONiC
-In SONiC, the core dumps generated from any process crashes across the dockers and the base host are directed to the location `/var/core` and will have the naming format `/var/core/*.core.gz`.
+In SONiC, the core dumps generated from any process crashes are directed to the location `/var/core` and will have the naming format `/var/core/*.core.gz`.
 The naming format and compression is governed by the script `/usr/local/bin/coredump-compress`.

 ## 4. Schema Additions